Jayne Ozanne: Early life and education

-Ozanne grew up in Guernsey, in a conservative and religious environment.
+Ozanne was born on 13 November 1968 in Barnstaple, Devon, England.
+She grew up in Guernsey, in a conservative and religious environment.
 She was educated at The Ladies' College, Guernsey, an all-girls private school in Guernsey.
 She studied mathematics at St John's College, Cambridge, one of the first female undergraduates to study the subject at the college.
-She graduated with a Bachelor of Arts (BA) degree in 1990: She later studied for a postgraduate certificate in international diplomacy as part of the Oxford University Diplomatic Studies Programme.
+She graduated with a Bachelor of Arts (BA) degree in 1990.
+She later studied for a postgraduate certificate in international diplomacy as part of the Oxford University Diplomatic Studies Programme.
 During her work towards this qualification, she was a student at Magdalen College, Oxford.

 Career

 After her undergraduate degree, Ozanne worked in brand management at Procter & Gamble (1990–93) and then Kimberly-Clark (1993–96).
 She then spent two years working as Head of Marketing at BBC Television.
 She founded Ozanne Consultancy Services in 1998.

 After completing her postgraduate program and being a visiting research fellow at the Department of International Development, University of Oxford (2007–08) she moved in to fundraising.
 She was director of fund development for the World Association of Girl Guides and Girl Scouts (2010–11), head of fundraising partnerships at Oxfam GB (2011), director of fundraising for the Tony Blair Faith Foundation (2012) and director of fundraising for the Oxford Radcliffe Hospitals Charitable Funds (2014–16).